Ford City Mall: History

+An additional facility, a strip mall called Ford City East, was built in 1981 at 76th Street and Pulaski Road, just south of Richard J. Daley College; for several years, it included additional movie theaters.

 Until February 2008, the mall was managed by General Growth Properties Inc. for a private investment company.

 In 2009-2010, Ford City Mall began a multimillion-dollar long term capital redevelopment program undertaking North Mall infrastructure work, Cicero Avenue frontage and North Mall parking lot resurfacing.
 During this time new tenants such as Conway (later Fallas), U.S. Cellular, Rodeo, Amici, Star Diamond Jewelers, GNC, She Bar, Eldorado Fine Jewelers, Avon, China Max, Sprint, and other stores opened for business at Ford City Mall.
 In early 2011, for the second phase of the long term capital redevelopment plan, the Cicero Avenue pylon signs were refurbished, giving tenants the ability to gain maximum store signage exposure along heavily trafficked Cicero Avenue.

 As part of the 2011 capital redevelopment program, Ford City Mall is in the process of demolishing several small outparcel buildings and a former vacant anchor store, leading the way to future development options under discussion at this time.

 In the summer of 2012, Ford City Mall closed part of The Connection and moved all retailers upstairs.

 Ford City's renovation began in 2016.
 Plans include renovating inside the mall with corridor seating, new lighting and flooring and a newly remodeled food court.
 Both the Carson's and JCPenney were remodeled.
 A Five Below located in the North Mall portion opened in September 2016.
-In addition, there will be several outparcels to be constructed near the Southern end of the mall as well as a new CTA transit center to be opened in 2017.
+In addition, there will be several outparcels to be constructed near the southern end of the mall as well as a new CTA transit center to be opened in 2017.
 An outlot building that houses a Chipotle Mexican Grill and a Mattress Firm opened in 2017.
 An H&M store opened on August 9, 2018.

 On April 18, 2018, Carson's parent company The Bon-Ton Stores, announced that they will close all Carson's locations, including the Ford City location as a result of their bankruptcy.
 The store closed on August 29, 2018.
 The closure of Carson's left JCPenney as the remaining anchor.
+As of April 2025, only 65 tenants remain in the mall, including only 2 restaurants in the mall's food court.

+In 2020, a Chick-fil-A restaurant opened on the former site of a Firestone Auto Care center at the southwest corner of the parking lot.

-Orange Line extension
+Canceled Orange Line extension

-The original plans for the Orange Line called for the terminus to be at Ford City, but due to lack of funding, the city decided to end the line at Midway Airport with a layout allowing for future expansion.
+The original plans for the Orange Line was the terminus to be at Ford City, but due to no funding, the city decided to end the line at Midway Airport, with a layout allowing for future expansion.
 In 2008, the Chicago Transit Authority undertook an Alternatives Analysis for the Orange Line extension to Ford City and determined that the cost of project stands at an estimated $200 million.
 On August 12, 2009, the CTA approved the extension plans, but they were later canceled.